alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 ### Ruby on Rails

-If you say Ruby on Rails (‘Rails’) the first time, you can use just ‘Rails’ afterwards.
+If you say Ruby on Rails ('Rails') the first time, you can use just 'Rails' afterwards.

 {% include "layouts/shared/back-to-top.njk" %}